YunoHost/doc/packaging_apps_guidelines.md

 * instructions to use it (for example to connect your smartphone or computer)
 * the location to report a malfunction / request
 * the roadmap / TODO
-* possibly prerequisites in terms of ram memories, processor etc. (some equipment has less than 512MB of ram)
+* possibly prerequisites in terms of RAM memories, processor etc. (some equipment has less than 512 MB of RAM)

 #### YEP 1.10
 ##### Keep a clean version history | draft | manual | OFFICIAL |